 Gang experts will discuss current trends and how education is vital for strength and awareness.

-- Learn how “My Space” and other web sites are widely used and how they’re utilized for gaining vital information.
+- Learn how “My Space” (now “Facebook”) and other websites are used and how they’re utilized for gaining vital information.

 - See how school officials are proactive in combating student gang and drug activity.